 You may fill out the Identity Theft Passport Request application located at the back of this booklet.
 Once completed and signed, the application should be mailed to the Attorney General's Office.
-In order for the Attorney General's Office to act promptly on your application, please enclose a copy of your police incident report or court order of expungement, a copy of your photo ID (copy of valid Virginia driver's license or valid DMV identification card), and any supporting documentation you may have.
-You may also download, print and fill out an application for an Identity Theft Passport by visiting www.ag.virginia.gov After printing, completing, and signing the Identity Theft Passport Request Form, mail it to the Attorney General's Office along with any required supporting documentation.
+In order for the Attorney General's Office to act promptly on your application, please enclose a copy of your police report or court order of expungement, a copy of your photo ID (copy of valid Virginia Driver's License or valid DMV identification card), and any supporting documentation you may have.
+You may also download, print and fill out and application for an Identity Theft Passport by visiting www.vaag.com.
+After printing, completing, and signing the Identity Theft Passport Request Form, mail it to the Attorney General's Office along with any required supporting documentation.